Vermont Department of Corrections: State prison facilities

 The State of Vermont now contracts with CoreCivic to house inmates out of state at Tallahatchie County Correctional Facility in Mississippi.

 Probation and parole offices

 There are 13 community-based probation and parole offices throughout the state of Vermont.
 These are under the administrative jurisdiction of the Vermont Department of Corrections.
 The offices are located in Barre, Bennington, Brattleboro, Burlington, Chelsea (sub-office in Hartford District), Hartford, Middlebury (sub-office to Rutland), Morrisville, Newport, Rutland, St. Albans, St. Johnsbury, and Springfield.

 Fallen officers

-Since the establishment of the Vermont Department of Corrections, two officers have died in the line of duty.
+Since the establishment of the Vermont Department of Corrections, three officers have died in the line of duty.